SherryJZHOU/Causal-Structure-Learning-from-Data/README.md

 # Evaluate effects of different kind of prior knowledge in causal structure learning from data

+## Motivation
+In a causal discovery task, when there are a large number of variables in a system, the number of possible causal graph structures increases exponentially and it becomes computationally intractable for causal structure learning algorithms to test each structure.
+Mostly in the real world, experts have domain knowledge to remove certain hypotheses from consideration.
+This knowledge can be encoded as prior knowledge while searching for accurate causal structure.
+However, it is not clear if all kinds of prior knowledge are useful and what role they play in the efficiency and accuracy of learning structures.
+In this project, it will focus on understanding the effects of providing different prior knowledge on algorithms which learn the causal structure among variables from given data.

 ## The proposed project
 The goal of this project is to examine on how the prior knowledge affect the result of learning causal structure from a given dataset.
 In specific, the incorrect edges are added to the blacklist and white list as prior knowledge for the examination of the result.